abdulmoeedsiddiqi/Semester2_project/README.md

 The askMCQ method is used to ask questions and check answers.

-3.Instructions Class
+3.Instructions Class:

 Displays general test instructions and warnings.

-4.Test Class
+4.Test Class:

 Manages the test process, including solving MCQs for selected subjects and calculating merit.

-5.isUsernameRegistered Function
+5.isUsernameRegistered Function:

 Checks if a given username exists in the file usernames.txt.

-6.getPasswordForUsername Function
+6.getPasswordForUsername Function:

 Retrieves the password for a given username from the file passwords.txt.

-7.login Function
+7.login Function:

 Handles user login by prompting for username and password.